ldtteam/Domum-Ornamentum/readme.md

 <hr />

 ### <a name="BaseImplementation"></a>Base implementation:
-This is a minecraft mod that provides skinnable blocks to be used in the
+This is a minecraft mod that provides skinnable blocks to be used in buildings inside the game minecraft.
+The core of this mod is a reskinning supporting model loader that gets the skin information passed from a none ticking block entity.

+### <a name="Gameplay"></a>Gameplay:
+Craft an architects cutter and place the materials in as requested.
+Then select the type of skinned block in the middle, and pick up the result on the right.

+In general terms the architects cutter is just a fancy stone cutter, nothing more, nothing less.
 ### <a name="VanillaCompatibility"></a>Vanilla compatibility:
-By default, the mod replaces any vanilla mobs GroundPathNavigator.
-In other words all entities that travel over or on the ground are currently supported.
-However, as of now no flying or climbing mobs are supported.

-Notable supported entities:
-- Creeper
-- Drowned
-- Enderman
-- Evoker
-- Illusioner
-- Iron Golem
-- Mooshroom
-- Skeleton
-- Stray
-- Vex
-- Villager
-- Vindicator
-- Wandering Trader
-- Witch
-- Wither Skeleton
-- Zombie
-- Zombie Villager

-See the following file for more details: [Compatible Vanilla Entity List](https://github.com/ldtteam/DomumOrnamentum/blob/version/latest/src/datagen/generated/per-viam-invenire/wiki/per-viam-invenire/tags/entity_types/replace_vanilla_navigator.md).
+By default, the mod creates a wide array of different compatibility tags that can be used to allow DO to skin its blocks with others.
+The tags listed (here)[https://github.com/ldtteam/Domum-Ornamentum/tree/version/latest/src/datagen/generated/domum_ornamentum/data/domum_ornamentum/tags/blocks] provide an overview of the tags DO uses to enable the compatibility, any modder can add his or her blocks to these to enable compatibility.

 ##### <a name="VanillaCompatibilityState"></a>Vanilla compatibility (State):
 State of the application:
-The current state of this mod is **ALPHA**.
+The current state of this mod is **RELEASE**.
-This is important, since even though we do our best to maintain the best compatibility and prevent bugs from appearing, we do not have the time or stamina to test every single feature/bugged-feature that minecraft holds when it comes to pathfinding.
-If you do find a bug or something that behaves differently from the vanilla minecraft please create an issue on the bug tracker [Here](https://github.com/ldtteam/DomumOrnamentum/issues).
+We have done thorough testing, however as with all mods, bugs can not be prevented so please report any of them.

 #### <a name="ModCompatibility"></a>Mod compatibility:
-By default, any mob that uses a default GroundPathNavigator can be easily added, by adding it to the data pack tag: `per-viam-invenire:replace_vanilla_navigator`.
-This will cause DomumOrnamentum to replace the navigator that is used by the mobs in that list and use best guess values when needed.

-If a modder wants to support DomumOrnamentum directly then they can depend directly on the DomumOrnamentum API to make this a reality.
+By default, a modder will need to add his blocks to the required material tags (see above), however most of these already extend from other tags, as such, it generally suffices to add the planks or logs to the vanilla tag for DO to pick them up.

 #### <a name="Installation"></a>Installation:
-The way to install DomumOrnamentum differs if you are a player or a modder:
+The way to install Domum Ornamentum differs if you are a player or a modder:
 #### <a name="InstallationPlayer"></a>Installation of DomumOrnamentum as a player:
-To install DomumOrnamentum as a player you need to perform the following steps:
+To install Domum Ornamentum as a player you need to perform the following steps:
 1) Download the correct version from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/DomumOrnamentum).
 2) Create a Forge based profile in your launcher of choice.
-3) Drop the DomumOrnamentum jar into the mods folder of your profile.
+3) Drop the Domum Ornamentum jar into the mods folder of your profile.
 4) Enjoy!
 5) Report any bugs you found.